Haarish0Salmani/Job_Dashboard/Data_Jobs_v1/README.md

 This is the micro level or deep dive page.
 Where you can drill through from the main dashboard to get the micro details for a specific job title, including salary ranges, work from home stats, top hiring platforms and global map of job locations.

+## Conclusion

+This Dashboard shows how Power BI can transform raw data into interactive actionable insights and powerfull tool for career analysis.
+It allows users to drill, filter, slice through the data to make informed career path decisions.